MergenEnk/VESTSpotBot/README.md

 - `channels:history` - Read messages in channels
 - `channels:read` - View basic channel info
 - `chat:write` - Send messages
-- `files:read` - View files shared in channels
+- `files:read` - View files shared in channels (required for file_shared events)
 - `reactions:write` - Add emoji reactions
 - `users:read` - View people in the workspace

 Install the app to your workspace and copy the **Bot User OAuth Token** (starts with `xoxb-`)

+> **Important:** After adding scopes, you must reinstall the app for permissions to take effect!

 ### 3. Enable Socket Mode